stelzinga/MF/MGT_80.Tools.md

 ### RACI Weaknesses
 RACI do not include Authority.
 Often Responsibility is assigned but this Responsibility does not carry any , or sufficient, Authority.
 In these cases the Responsible person will need to Escalate e.g., to the committee.
+Another weakness is that Consulted and Informed are not well defined: do those people need to be Consulted and Informed or *can* they be Consulted or Informed?
+To avoid this optionality or not, the actual expectations should be defined as part of the RACI definition.
 ________________________________________
 ## Group Definition (Framework)
 For each Group the name is the name of the associated Activity.
 As such Groups are not maintained separately.